What is Mediation?

 For Probate Mediators

-Mediators interested in having their profiles included in the binders should complete the Probate Mediator Packet (PKT-037), which includes a Probate Mediator Certification and Release of Liability form (PR-152A) whereby the mediator agrees to serve on a pro bono basis for at least one case per year, not to exceed eight hours upon request.
+Mediators interested in having their profiles included on the list must complete the Probate Mediator Packet (PKT-037), which includes a Probate Mediator Certification and Release of Liability form (PR-152A) whereby the mediator agrees to serve on a pro bono basis for at least one case per year, not to exceed eight hours upon request.

-Questions regarding the Probate Mediator Binders or Probate Mediator Packet may be directed to Monica Mansour, Mediation Program Coordinator, at
+Questions regarding the Probate Mediator List or Probate Mediator Packet should be directed to